mhwlng/kiosk-server/README.md

 There are also (POST) rest api endpoints (http://x.x.x.x:5000/api/shutdown , http://x.x.x.x:5000/api/reboot , http://x.x.x.x:5000/api/screenoff and http://x.x.x.x:5000/api/screenon) NOTE that there is no authentication!

+Also, a (POST) rest api endpoint has been added (http://x.x.x.x:5000/api/stopchromium) , that kills the chromium process.

 There is also a (POST) rest api endpoint http://x.x.x.x:5000/api/navigatetourl?url=xxxxxxx that ONLY works, when the kiosk screen is being displayed.

 When this url is POSTed, with ANY url as query parameter (e.g. http://x.x.x.x:5000/api/navigatetourl?url=http://x.x.x.x:5000/blank) that page will be loaded into the kiosk iframe and the tab bar at the top is hidden.